 What if a child doesn't want to talk about the cancer diagnosis?

-A. We believe that children who try to avoid thinking about or talking about a parent's cancer may do poorly over time.
+A. We believe those children who try to avoid thinking about or talking about a parent's cancer may do poorly over time.
 So we think it's crucial to help these children find ways of communicate about this.
 Some ways you might do that is to offer the child a journal that he can use to jot down thoughts, feelings and questions.
 Or sometimes the child isn't comfortable talking to the parent; help him identify someone else he can confide in.

 How do you handle discussions about death and dying?